 In particle physics, there is a process which we describe in natural language as an electron–positron pair “changing into” or “annihilating into” two photons.
 Now there is no known object whose identity continues through that process, far less any such object that can be said to change its form.
 As far as we know, the electron and positron just cease to be, and the photons just come to be.

 These examples show that when we use a phrase like “changing into” we are by no means always talking about a metamorphosis, that is, a continuity of identity of a physical substance in a different abstract form.
-In the chess example, there continues to be a chessman of the same colour on the same square, but there is replacement of the physical object.
-In the particle physics example, there is as far as we know no continuity of anything.
 Phrases like “changing into” – the language of moot identity – have nothing necessarily to do with questions of substance and form at all.

 We have to be careful.
 On any account there is a single human being, a single continuant, underlying both noun phrases.
-This is not a case of moot identity like the pawn and the knight.
-Nor can we say that we have split the underlying continuant into temporal parts, because, as any philosopher will tell you, a continuant has not got temporal parts.
+This is not a case of moot identity like the caterpillar and the butterfly.
+Yet we can’t say that both noun phrases have the same referent: we are not making two references to some person and asserting that he has blossomed into the same person.

-An object‐phase is not a mere property of the underlying object.
-Those who posit object‐phases contend that an object‐phase is itself a continuant, and has the same kinds of properties as the underlying object.
-For example, “the happy child that I remember” refers to a continuant that went to school, played games, liked ice cream, etc. But it is not the same kind of continuant as a human being, for it ceased to exist when it reached the age of majority.
+An object‐stage is not a mere property of the underlying object.
+Those who posit object‐stages contend that an object‐stage is itself a continuant with the same kinds of properties as the underlying object.
+For example, the noun phrase “the shy child that I remember” refers to a continuant that went to school, played games, liked ice cream, and so on.
+But it is not the same kind of continuant as a human being, for it ceased to exist when it reached the age of majority.
 You can see why philosophers are wary of the concept.

-If your ontology does not admit of object‐phases, it need not trouble you that the noun phrase “the happy child that I remember” is referential in form.
-Natural language contains many examples of noun phrases (and proper names, which have the syntactic status of noun phrases) that are referential in form but not referential in meaning.
+If your ontology does not admit of object‐stages, then you have to say that, in Sentence A, the noun phrases “the shy child that I remember” and “the confident man that we see now” do not refer to any entities.
+But that need not trouble you.
+Natural language abounds in noun phrases (and proper names, which have the syntactic status of noun phrases) that are referential in form but not referential in meaning.
 If I say “John F Kennedy was assassinated”, it is my position that the proper name “John F Kennedy” refers to an entity that was assassinated.
 But if I say “Santa Claus does not exist”, it is not my position that the proper name “Santa Claus” refers to an entity that does not exist.
 To predicate of an entity that it does not exist would be absurd.
 Language models the world, but the modelling may be complex.

 A case study